Tattarisuo

 Tattarisuo (/fi/; Tattarmossen) is a northeastern neighborhood of Helsinki, Finland, located east of the former Helsinki-Malmi Airport, about 5 km from the centre of Malmi.
 It has a population of 70 (in 2005), and contains 1084 jobs (December 2003).
 The neighbourhood consists mostly of small industry and warehouses.
-Many of the companies in the area deal with recycling metal.
+Many of the companies in the area deal with metal recycling.

-The woods in the area is known for their bird life and are popular among birdwatchers in Helsinki.
+The woods in the area are known for their bird life and are popular among birdwatchers in Helsinki.

-Tattarisuo is well-known for the notorious criminal case that happened in the early 1930s.
+Tattarisuo is well known for the notorious criminal case that happened in the early 1930s.